spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

 file.
 However, there are some :ref:`caveats <basename_determination>` discussed below.

-Ultimately, the suffix is what ``Step``s use to identify their output.
+Ultimately, the suffix is what ``Step`` use to identify their output.
 The most common suffixes are listed in the :ref:`pipeline_step_suffix_definitions`.